LIBRARY POLICIES

 2. To register, computer class students must have a valid library card in good standing.
 Cards can be obtained at Green Tree Public Library’s front desk by presenting a valid photo identification and proof of current address.

 Individuals may sign up for one-on-one computer lessons in person, over the phone or online through the library’s calendar of events.
 Registration for one-on-one lessons opens on the last Monday of each month for the next month’s classes.
 Payment for lessons is due in person at the library within two library business days of registration.
-Registrants who fail to provide payment within the specified time will lose his/her one-on-one computer lesson reservation.
+Registrants who fail to provide payment within the specified time will lose his/her one-on-one computer lesson reservation.3.
+The library provides computer instruction on a variety of topics and will do their best to accommodate patron needs.
+However, the library may not be able to fulfill requests for software-specific or advanced instruction.
+A librarian will be in touch with students after registration to get a better sense of their needs and see if the one-on-one lessons are a good fit.

 D. Fees for computer classes are non-refundable.